-1.19 Changes in our forecasts for the effective interest rate on the debt stock and in the growth of nominal GDP also tend to offset each other in their impact on the outlook for the debt-to-GDP ratio.
+8.19 Changes in our forecasts for the effective interest rate on the debt stock and in the growth of nominal GDP also tend to offset each other in their impact on the outlook for the debt-to-GDP ratio.
 But the changes are not always of the same size and the long average maturity of the outstanding debt means that only a fraction of any change in market rates feeds through to the effective rate paid each year.
-As Chart 1.8 shows, nominal GDP growth has fluctuated more than the effective interest rate.
+As Chart 8.8 shows, nominal GDP growth has fluctuated more than the effective interest rate.
 On average, our forecasts for the effective interest rate have been revised down more than those for nominal GDP growth, generating more favourable debt dynamics.
-In part that reflects the reduction in the effective interest rate that comes with some debt in effect being financed through the APF (Chart 1.2).
+In part that reflects the reduction in the effective interest rate that comes with some debt in effect being financed through the APF (Chart 8.2).

-Chart 1.8: Effective interest rate and nominal GDP growth: forecasts and outturns
+Chart 8.8: Effective interest rate and nominal GDP growth: forecasts and outturns

-1.20 Index-linked gilts strengthen the link between changes in the effective interest rate and nominal GDP growth.
+8.20 Index-linked gilts strengthen the link between changes in the effective interest rate and nominal GDP growth.
 To the extent that RPI inflation moves in step with whole economy inflation, index-linked issuance means that effective rates move more closely with nominal GDP growth because the associated interest cost is accrued with only a short lag.

-Risks to the forecast
+Sources of risks to the forecast

-1.21 There are a variety of factors that could lead to higher debt interest spending.
-Shocks that increase the stock of debt on which the public sector would have to pay interest would obviously do so, but here we focus on factors that could raise the effective interest rate - especially those that would also lead to a higher growth-corrected interest rate.
+8.21 There are a variety of factors that could lead to higher debt interest spending.
+In preceding chapters we have considered many that could raise the stock of debt on which the public sector would have to pay interest.
+In this section we consider factors that could raise the effective interest rate.
+We focus on those that would also lead to a higher growth-corrected interest rate - the key source of wider fiscal risk.